FenixAlliance/ABS.Docs/English/Security.md

 Notice that the form's action posts to your Alliance Business Suite instance, not to the malicious site.
 This is the "cross-site" part of CSRF.

 The user selects the submit button.
-The browser makes the request and automatically includes the authentication cookie for the requested domain, www.good-banking-site.com.
+The browser makes the request and automatically includes the authentication cookie for the requested domain, `your-abs-instance.com`.

-The request runs on the www.good-banking-site.com server with the user's authentication context and can perform any action that an authenticated user is allowed to perform.
+Without CSFR protection, the request runs on the `your-abs-instance.com` server with the user's cookie authentication context and can perform any action that an authenticated user is allowed to perform.

 In addition to the scenario where the user selects the button to submit the form, the malicious site could: